 Image Source: tastingtable.com

-Air fryers use less electricity compared to the average convection oven.
-Additionally, they consume even less power than some high-end ovens.
-While air fryers are more energy efficient, conventional ovens can cook larger batches of food.
-If you expect to use an air fryer for batch cooking, you will have to use it multiple times, defeating energy efficiency.
-A regular full-sized oven doesn’t have these limitations.
+Air fryers consume less power than the normal convection oven.
+Furthermore, they use even less electricity than certain high-end ovens.
+While air fryers are more energy-efficient, traditional ovens can cook bigger quantities of food.
+If you want to utilize an air fryer for batch cooking, you’ll have to use it several times, which reduces energy efficiency.
+These limits do not apply to a conventional full-sized oven.

 What Factors Affect the Electric Consumption of Air Fryers?